Nutrition Habit 1: No Fake Food

 Bonus Habit: Sleep

-You can eat a perfect diet, but if you aren’t sleeping you won’t lose weight, feel good, or be able to lose weight or have the energy you need to chase your dreams.
+You can eat a perfect diet, but if you aren’t sleeping you won’t lose weight, feel good, be able to lose weight, or have the energy you need to chase your dreams.
+If sleep, or any of the habits I just covered, is an issue, join Project Life where I give you all the tools you need to feel amazing each day.

 - 7 Cheap and Easy Tips To Improve Your Adrenal Health